azteccoding/quranic_dictionary_frontend/README.md

 If a word you are looking for does not appear:

 - Check your spelling
-- Before looking it up, this dictionary app removes harakats, tanween and most of the quranic tajweed signs.
+- Before looking it up, this dictionary app removes harakats, tanween and most of the quranic tajweed signs but not all of them.
 Keep that in mind
 - Shadda on semi-vowels like ي and و is usually not written on.
 - Usually hamzas ء at the begining of a word and alif al wasl ٱ are written down as a simple alif ا